ngantukcuy/zr-ux/GOVERNANCE.md

 # Governance

 ZR is designed to be forkable.
-This repo is a reference implementation, not an authority.
+This repository is a reference implementation, not an authority.

 - Forks are encouraged.
 - Divergence is allowed.
-- “Zero Reflect (ZR)” name should not be used to imply authority over forks.
+- The name “Zero Reflect (ZR)” must not be used to imply authority, endorsement, or normative correctness over forks or derivative works.

-- Outcomes are owned by users and downstream maintainers.
+- The decision to adopt, reference, integrate, or rely on ZR (or any derivative) is made solely by the adopting user or organization.
+- This repository does not participate in, approve, or influence such adoption decisions.

+- All responsibility for adoption, interpretation, integration, and resulting outcomes rests entirely with the adopting party, including downstream maintainers and operators.